 “At USC, we take great pride in the quality of our ophthalmology residency program.
 Our faculty places a high priority on our educational programs in training the next generation of physician-scientists.
-We are fortunate to have the opportunity to train the best and brightest students, and are delighted to be recognized for excellence in this area,” said Rohit Varma, MD, MPH, Interim Dean of the Keck School of Medicine of USC and Director of the USC Roski Eye Institute.
+We are fortunate to have the opportunity to train the best and brightest students, and are delighted to be recognized for excellence in this area,” said Rohit Varma, MD, MPH.

 Ophthalmology residency program rankings are based on the peer-reviewed Doximity Residency Navigator survey that includes peer nominations, ratings and reviews by board-certified US physicians.
 In its second year reporting, Doximity, the online physician network, joined forces with US News & World Report to establish Residency Navigator, a search tool for medical students who are preparing for the residency application process.

 “Our program is unique in that our residents have access to our world-renowned faculty, the ability to do research that has a true impact on the future of ophthalmology and wide-variety of patients and clinical diseases in order to build the foundation for their ophthalmology training,” said Jesse Berry, MD, assistant professor of clinical ophthalmology and associate residency program director.